Nebula-Software-Systems/wontbreak/README.md

 wontbreak is an Open-Source library that allows you to make your axios requests more resilient.
 We provide an implementation for 3 common resiliency algorithms: timeout, retry, and circuit-breaker.

+> [!CAUTION]
+> The retry and circuit-breaker algorithms, although implemented, are currently being fixed, so expect inconsistent behavior on them.

 ## Install Package
 ```shell
 $ npm install wontbreak